demisto/content-docs/docs/contributing/marketplace.md

           3. Log in to your GitHub account so you can participate in the review process of the pull request that will be opened for your content pack.
           4. Sign the [Palo Alto Networks Contributor License Agreement](https://github.com/demisto/content/blob/master/docs/cla.pdf).
           5. Given a version number MAJOR.MINOR.REVISION, select _Update Type_:
-               a. **Revision** when you make backwards compatible bug fixes.
+                 1. **Revision** when you make backwards compatible bug fixes.
-               b. **Minor** when you add functionality in a backwards compatible manner.
+                 2. **Minor** when you add functionality in a backwards compatible manner.
-               c. **Major** when you make incompatible API changes or revamping the pack by adding to it a lot of new backwards compatible functionality.
+                 3. **Major** when you make incompatible API changes or revamping the pack by adding to it a lot of new backwards compatible functionality.
-               d. **Documentation** when only documentation files were updated.
+                 4. **Documentation** when only documentation files were updated.

 1. After you submit the form you will be redirected to a page that informs you that your pack was received and is being processed.